Brian Wilson: Lyrics

-Studios and musicians

-Wilson said, "I was unable to really think as a producer up until the time where I really got familiar with Phil Spector's work.
-That was when I started to design the experience to be a record rather than just a song."
-He frequently attended Spector's recording sessions, observing his arranging and recording techniques, and adopted Spector's choice of studios and session musicians, later known as the Wrecking Crew.
-(Note: Dean Torrence stated that Wilson learned much about studio technology from Jan Berry, who advised him to use session musicians to expedite recording instead of waiting for the Beach Boys to finish touring.)
+Production

+Through his engrossment in Spector's music, Wilson learned to approach records in terms of production rather than only songwriting.
+Further to Spector's influence, Wilson rarely used ride or crash cymbals and often combined color tones within groupings of instruments to produce novel sounds.
+(Note: Other practices he adopted from Spector included recording two echo chambers simultaneously and having standup and Fender bass play identical parts.)
+His own production style incorporated block chord textures with saxophones, bass harmonicas, and occasionally accordions, an emphasized downbeat, and triple basses (two electric with different tones and one upright) to create a prominent low end.
+He usually instructed his drummer to play only the snare and floor-tom afterbeats characteristic of Spector's records, albeit with a lower snare drum tuning.
+His bass lines were usually played with a hard plectrum, which imparted a more percussive quality, a technique he adapted from Motown.

+Exterior of Western Studio in Hollywood, Wilson's preferred recording facility in the mid-1960s.

 Wilson established approximately one-third of a song's final arrangement during the writing process, with the remainder developed in the studio.
 (Note: He elaborated in 1990, "As I write a song, I write some of the instrumental piano and pluck some of the different notes for the arrangement.
 It's impossible to lay the whole arrangement on the piano but you play just enough to get the overall feelin' of the record.
 It is an art in itself.")

-Exterior of Western Studio in Hollywood, Wilson's preferred recording facility in the mid-1960s.

-Rather than using Gold Star Studios, Spector's favored facility, Wilson chose Studio 3 at Western for its privacy and the presence of staff engineer Chuck Britz, who served as Wilson's principal engineer from 1962 to 1967.
-(Note: Wilson did occasionally record at Gold Star.
-The studio's owner, Stan Ross, commented, "Brian liked the sound Gold Star got on the instrumentation, but he did the voices elsewhere because we were limited to two or three tracks and that wasn't enough for voice overdubbing. [...]
-The tracks were really rhythm pads that would be sweetened after the voices were put on.")
+He preferred recording in the Studio 3 room at Western for its privacy and the presence of staff engineer Chuck Britz, who served as Wilson's principal engineer from 1962 to 1967.
 While Britz typically handled technical tasks like level mixing and microphone placement, Wilson made extensive adjustments to the setup, usurping standard studio protocols of the era that limited console use to assigned engineers.
 Once Britz prepared an initial configuration, Wilson took control of the console, directing session musicians from the booth using an intercom or non-verbal cues alongside chord charts.
 Britz recalled that Wilson would work with the players until he achieved the desired sound, a process that frequently lasted for hours.